top of page

 He spends a lot of time on social media and takes it very seriously.
 Follow here!

-Please send questions, comments, or conversation starters to:
+Please send questions, comments, or conversation starters to a real human at:

 charlton (dot) yingling (at) louisville (dot) edu